 Defining and Cloning Templates

-Easily create or clone templates using the "New" button on the right of the meeting templates page.
+Easily create templates using the "New Template" button or clone existing ones using the "Clone" button.
 You can choose to clone an existing template so that you reuse the agenda, highlights, custom words, and KPIs.

 Deleting Templates